 • Grandad William John 1883-1922 suffered lung damage as he rescued a workmate in a factory accident — either at Bibby’s in 1911 or at a gun-cotton factory in the Rossendale valley during the First World War.

 • The farthest we can get back with certainty is to a Thomas Bramhill of Liverpool who was probably born in the 1770s or 1780s.
-The records show that two or three Thomases are born within ten years in the Liverpool “villages” of Huyton or Childwall.
-Without censuses, it is impossible to tell which Thomas is ours, so going back on our Bramhill tree comes to a full stop.
+The records show that two or three Thomases were born within ten years in the Liverpool “villages” of Huyton or Childwall.
+Without censuses, it is impossible to tell which Thomas is ours, so our Bramhill tree comes to a full stop.

 • Thomas might have been a publican.
 His son John, of Gibraltar Street, north of the Pier Head, was a boatman and carter; grandson William James was a boatman; great great grandson William Frank (Will’s father), was a ship’s captain and three of Will’s brothers went to sea.
 Saltwater runs in our veins.

 • We have a DNA connection with the Bramhills of the Isle of Axholme, Lincolnshire.
 Their tree, however, goes back to 1648 and it is still on the River Humber.
 It is likely that both families have their roots in Bramall Hall in Bramhall, near Stockport.
 There is also a DNA link with the Carrington family – and they took their name from the manor of Carrington, 15 miles from Bramhall.

 Want to know more about the Bramhills and associated families?
 We’ve put together these files